 The overall objectives of the Trust are to tackle poverty in London through the Central Fund and to support the Church of England within London through the City Church Fund.
-This was the third year of the Central Fund's 2018-2022 five-year funding programme.
+This was the fourth year of the Central Fund's 2018-2022 five-year funding programme which has been extended by one year to 2023.
 The number, size and destination of the grants awarded reflect that policy.

-The financial position of the Trust was such that the endowment fund at the year end stood at £363 million, an increase of £21 million over the value at the end of 2019 following significant improvement in the stock market during the year.
+The financial position of the Trust was such that the endowment fund at the year end stood at $\pounds$ 354 million, a decrease of $\pounds$ 9 million from the value at the end of 2020, following a decision during the year to significantly increase grant distribution.